I have to ship something via FedEx or UPS. What do I have to do (an overview)?

 - Shipments on dry ice MUST be in a Styrofoam cooler inside of a cardboard box.
 Stockrooms usually have some extra coolers and boxes.

-- Items should be placed into double Ziploc bags (available from Burton 115 or Ford 255) with a piece of paper towel or another absorbent that can absorb ALL the liquid of those items.
+- Items should be placed into double Ziploc bags (available from Burton 115 or Ford 255) with a piece of paper towel or other absorbent material that can absorb ALL the liquid of those items.

 - Dry ice must NEVER be placed in a screw-top or other tightly sealed container.
 Dry ice is placed around the Ziploc bag(s) containing the material to be shipped.